clfkenny/clfkenny.github.io/projects/pca/index.md

 Ever been in a situation where you had to analyze a dataset with way too many variables?
 Perhaps you wanted to somehow plot your data in a 2-D or 3-D graph while preserving as much information as possible?
-Was there also high correlation among those variables?
-If you answered <b>yes</b>
+Was there also high correlation and thus information redundancy among those variables?
+If you answered <b>yes</b> to all of these questions, then
-to all of these questions, then <i>Principal Components Analysis</i> is be a powerful dimensionality reduction tool that should be in your arsenal\!
+<i>Principal Components Analysis</i> is be a powerful dimensionality
+reduction tool that should be in your arsenal!

 </p>